Nürburgring: Nordschleife

 Drivers interested in lap times often time themselves from the first bridge after the barriers to the last gantry (aka Bridge-to-Gantry or BTG time) before the exit.
 However, the track's general conditions state that any form of racing, including speed record attempts, is forbidden.
 The driver's insurance coverage may consequently be voided, leaving the driver fully liable for damage.
 Normal, non-racing, non-timed driving accidents might be covered by driver's insurance, but it is increasingly common for insurers to insert exclusion clauses that mean drivers and riders on the Nürburgring only have third-party coverage or are not covered at all.

 Drivers who have crashed into the barriers, suffered mechanical failure or been otherwise required to be towed off track during Touristenfahrten sessions are referred to as having joined the "Bongard Club".
 This nickname is derived from the name of the company which operates the large yellow recovery flatbed trucks which ferry those unfortunate drivers and their vehicles to the nearest exit.
 Due to the high volume of traffic, there is an emphasis on quickly clearing and repairing any compromised safety measures so the track can be immediately re-opened for use.

-Additionally, those found responsible for damage to the track or safety barriers are required to pay for repairs, along with the time and cost associated with personnel and equipment to address those damages, making any accident or breakdown a potentially expensive incident.
-Because it is technically operated as a public toll road, failing to report an accident or instance where track surfaces are affected is considered unlawfully leaving the scene of an accident.
+Additionally, those found responsible for damage to the track or safety barriers are required to pay for repairs, along with the time and cost associated with personnel, equipment and track closure to address those damages, making any accident or breakdown a potentially expensive incident.
+Because it is technically operated as a public toll road, failing to report an accident or instance where track surfaces are affected is considered to be an instance of unlawfully leaving the scene of an accident.
 This is all part of the rules and regulations which aim to ensure a safe experience for all visitors to the track.

-public access
+On 20 February 2025, the administration of the circuit decided to forbid motorcycles during public Touristenfahrten tourist laps starting from the opening of the 2025 season.

 The entire Nürburgring Gesamtstrecke was open to the public from its initial opening.
 At several points around the circuit there were access roads and toll points from which drivers and riders could begin or end a drive.
 The Südschleife had one of these at the bottom of the uphill stretch near Müllenbach.

 Commercial aspects

-One of the original purposes of the Nordschleife was as a test track for auto manufacturers, and its demanding layout had been traditionally used as a proving ground.
-Weekdays are often booked for so-called Industriefahrten for auto makers and the media.
-With the advent of the Internet, awareness of the Nordschleife has risen in Germany and abroad, in addition to publicity in print media.
-In 1999, Porsche reported that their new 996 GT3 had lapped the Nürburgring in under eight minutes, and in subsequent years, manufacturers from overseas also showed up to test cars.
-Some high-performance models are promoted with videotaped laps published on the web, and the claimed lap times generate discussion.
-Few of these supercars are actually entered in racing where the claims could be backed up.
+Production car testing

-Industry pool
+For decades, automotive media outlets and manufacturers have used lap times on the Nordschleife as a standard to measure the performance of production vehicles.
+A car's time on the circuit is commonly used as a benchmark for its overall performance, and cars from disparate marques or time periods may be directly compared via their lap times.
+Since 2019, two times have been recorded: one for the whole length of the track, and another for a traditional, slightly truncated layout.
+Nordschleife test cars are piloted by experienced test drivers with intricate knowledge of the circuit, and are often variants specially prepared for circuit racing, as is the case with the Lexus LFA's "Nürburgring package".